galasa-dev/galasa.dev/src/markdown-pages/Galasa_automation.md

 Automated testing and agile delivery are traditionally seen as being available only in greenfield projects, but with the introduction of Galasa, you can be agile in a mainframe environment as well.
 Automated Testing on z/OS is not a myth, we have developed the tools to get us there and you can now build on our experience.

 ## Benefits of Galasa
-- A great fit for automating a wide set of test disciplines such as functional and system level tests.
+- A great fit for automating a wide set of test disciplines including functional and system level tests.
 However, its biggest benefit is that it can be used to create integration level tests.
-- Provides the capability to functionally test a range of interfaces from traditional 3270 through to web browser and selenium-based tests.
+- Provides the capability to test a range of interfaces from traditional 3270 through to web browser and selenium-based tests.
-- Integrates with open source test tools, such as selenium-based tooling, to allow tests that use these tools to integrate and be executed and reported alongside your other tests.
-- Integrates with z/OS, enabling any test to aggregate information from a range of sources to verify the result of a test case.
+- Integrates with z/OS and with open-source test tools, enabling tests to aggregate information from a range of sources.

 ## Targeted testing without limitations
 Testing an endpoint, whether it be a 3270 terminal, a REST API or a web service is a simple operation and there are plenty of tools that enable you to accomplish this task.
 However, there are  limitations to some of these tools:

--	Most of the tools need to be manually operated and so limit their effectiveness in a continuous delivery pipeline
+-	Most of the tools require some level of manual operation which limits their effectiveness in a continuous delivery pipeline
 -	The tools cannot contextually bind to either a provisioned, or pre-existing environment in an intelligent manner.
 -	The tests cannot utilise a mix of technologies.
 For example, let’s say you need to examine a CICS or a z/OS resource to validate that the response from the REST endpoint you are testing is correct.
 How can the test get this information without the tester understanding how to access it?